 Public Spaces Protection Orders [PSPOs]

-PSPOs are one of a number of new powers introduced by the Anti-Social Behaviour, Crime and Policing Act 2014.
+PSPOs are one of a number of powers introduced by the Anti-Social Behaviour, Crime and Policing Act 2014.
 They are designed to stop individuals or groups committing anti-social behaviour in a public space which is having or is likely to have a detrimental effect on the quality of life of people in the area.
 The behaviour must be unreasonable and persistent or continuing in nature.

 The proposed PSPOs will replace the existing Dog Fouling Designation Orders established under the Dogs (Fouling of Land) Act 1996 with a view to promote responsible dog ownership.
-The introduction of the PSPO will allow the Councils to establish a comprehensive and consistent approach when dealing with dog control issues.
+The introduction of the PSPO will allow the Council to establish a comprehensive and consistent approach when dealing with dog control issues.

 A person found to be in breach of the PSPO will be liable to pay a Fixed Penalty Notice (FPN) of £100 or a maximum penalty of £1,000 on summary conviction.